primaza/primaza/docs/book/src/architecture/service-agent.md

 ## Service Agent

 Service Agents are installed into ClusterEnvironment's Service Namespaces.
-Target namespaces need to be already configured to allow agents to run properly.
+Target namespaces need to be already configured to allow agents to run.
-Service Agents just need to access resources in the namespace they are published into.
+Service Agents just need to access resources in the namespace they're published into.

 More specifically, a Service agent requires the following resources to exists into the namespace: